Louise of France: Death

-Thérèse of Saint Augustin died on 23 December 1787 in Saint-Denis, after suffering from a stomach complaint.
-Her last words were, according to a fellow Carmelite nun: "Au paradis !
+Thérèse of Saint Augustin died on 23 December 1787 in the convent at Saint-Denis after suffering from a stomach complaint.
+Her last words were, according to a fellow Carmelite nun, “Au paradis !
 Vite !
-Au grand galop!" ("To paradise!
+Au grand galop !” (“To paradise!
 Quickly!
-With full speed!
-Her nephew Louis XVI commented to Madame Campan that in the "delirium" of dying, Louise must have remembered that she was born a princess.
+With full speed!”)
+Her nephew Louis XVI commented to Madame Campan that in the “delirium” of dying, Louise must have remembered that she had been born a princess.
+There was no official court mourning for her.

-A little over are than a year later, the French Revolution deposed her family from the throne and ousted the Catholic Church from power in France.
+A little over a year later, the French Revolution deposed her family and ousted the Catholic Church from power in France.
+In the last days of Madame Élisabeth's imprisonment before her execution, she received a biography written about the late Louise by Abbot Proyart, who had known her.

 The buildings of the convent at Saint Denis survived the turmoil and today house the Musée d'art et d'histoire de Saint-Denis.

 However, in 1793 the revolutionaries who desecrated the tombs of the kings of France at the Basilica of St Denis did the same to the cemetery of the Carmelite convent.
 Located near the cloister, the remains of the royal family were disinterred and thrown into a mass grave.

+It is four years [ago] on the 23^{rd} of this month [December] that my pious aunt, Madame Louise, died in peace, tenderly cared for by her dear Carmelites.
+How merciful God was to her in calling her to Him on the eve of the disasters and misfortunes which were about to fall on her family and her convent itself [the Revolution].
+She lived in peace and she died very happy.
+It was for that reason, no doubt, that the Court did not go into mourning for her.